g-projectech/tcp-order-book/README.md

 ---

+> **Context:** Developed as an independent project for a Computer Networks course, exploring low-level socket communication and multithreading.
+>
 > **Note:** Stock prices are hardcoded in memory and fluctuate randomly.
 No external APIs or web requests are used.